 Intrinsic Staining

 Interior factors cause intrinsic staining.
-All of our teeth discolor over time.
-As we age, the bright white enamel layer of the tooth starts to wear down, exposing the dentin layer underneath.
+All our teeth discolor over time.
+As we age, the bright white enamel layer of the tooth starts to wear down and expose the dentin layer underneath.
 Dentin is an off-white, yellowish color, making your teeth look duller.
-It can erode prematurely due to acid reflux, abrasive toothpaste, harsh tooth brushing, or excessive consumption of acidic foods and drinks.
+It can erode prematurely because of acid reflux, abrasive toothpaste, harsh tooth brushing, or excessive consumption of acidic foods and drinks.

 Genetics always plays a part in your smile.
 You may have a predisposition to darker or weaker tooth enamel.
 Your teeth won’t be as bright as others may be.
 It’s also possible for you to be predisposed to tooth discoloration.